notfromstatefarm/nvflashk/README.md

 * Hierarchy (Unknown, potentially Lovelace/Turing/etc)
 * A couple other minor items that appear to just be software-defined metadata

 nVidia has implemented their own 'mismatch bypass' within the nvflash code, and this version has forced that bypass to be enabled at all times.
 This makes this a very, very dangerous version of nvflash.
-However, it will still confirm you want to perform those bypasses and only when they're necessary, unlike former versions of patched nvflash.
+However, **it will still confirm you want to perform those bypasses and only when they're necessary, unlike former versions of patched nvflash**.
+This will not flash all willy nilly.

+## Safety

+Alright, everyone's gonna ask about safety.
+Is it safe?
+I can't legally tell you if it is or isn't.
+I don't know.

+What I can tell you is that nVidia's flashing protocol appears to be robust and failures do not prevent reflashing.
+If something breaks or your power cuts out, you can boot up and reflash, even without an iGPU.
+However, what happens when you do something like flash a BIOS from one series to another has never been seen before.
+It could cause major electrical problems.
+Who knows.

+If you don't feel safe doing it, wait until someone else does.
+I'll keep a list of successful weird things in the README.

-# Versioning/Support
+## Versioning/Support

 The current version is `5.814.0.k1`.
 The version will be the base nvflash version i.e. `5.814.0` followed by a `.kN`.
 This way, if I have to release a patch to my patch, you know which version you have.

-# How to use
+# Instructions

 First off, know what you're doing.
 Yes, technically speaking, flashing in and of itself should be a relatively safe ordeal.
 You can always flash back and many GPUs have dual BIOS switches.